prof18/RSS-Parser/README.md

 - Some class names and packages have been changed.
 Check out the [migration guide](#migration-from-version-5) for further info.
 - Caching of feeds is not supported anymore.
 After some consideration, I decided that the aim of this library is not meant to provide a caching solution for RSS feeds, but just to do the parsing.
 The user of the library should implement any caching/storing solutions their project requires.
 - Support for Java with the `OnTaskCompleted` and `onError` callbacks has been dropped.
+You can still use the library in a Java project, but you will need to write some Kotlin code to handle Coroutines.
+More details in the [section below](#using-the-library-in-a-java-project).

 [Here](https://github.com/prof18/RSS-Parser/blob/version-5/README.md) you can find the README for version 5 of RSSParser.